apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Configuring-applications.md

 For details about the key conversion logic, check out ``EnvironmentVariablesProvider``.

-For comprehensive configuration best practices, see <doc:Best-practices>.
+For more configuration guidance, see <doc:Best-practices>.
 To understand different access patterns and reader methods, refer to <doc:Choosing-access-patterns> and <doc:Choosing-reader-methods>.
 For handling secrets securely, check out <doc:Handling-secrets-correctly>.